liz-bagot/testrepository/README.md

    - Must-Listens _(Links to include: Podcasts (e.g. Pomp, Chain Reaction, etc.)_
    - Must-Watches _(Links to include: Videos (e.g. Decred Assembly, BlockTV, other explainers)_

-2. Go Deeper: Decred & It Features
+2. Go Deeper: Decred & Its Features
    - The Airdrop
    - Decred as a Store Value
    - Decred as a DAO